eslint/markdown/docs/rules/no-empty-definitions.md

 [eslint]: https://eslint.org
 ```

-If the definition's URL is empty or only contains an empty fragment (`#`), then it's not providing any useful information and could be a mistake.
+Definitions with an empty URL or only an empty fragment (`#`), as well as footnote definitions with no content, are usually mistakes and do not provide useful information.

 ## Rule Details

+> [!IMPORTANT] <!-- eslint-disable-line -- This should be fixed in https://github.com/eslint/markdown/issues/294 -->
+>
+> Footnotes are only supported when using `language` mode [`markdown/gfm`](/README.md#languages).

 This rule warns when it finds definitions where the URL is either not specified or contains only an empty fragment (`#`).
+It also warns for empty footnote definitions by default.

 Examples of **incorrect** code for this rule: